Sufficient conditions for the Kadison--Schwarz property of unital positive maps on $M_3$: Abstract

 \section{Abstract}

-Kadison--Schwarz (KS) maps form a natural class of positive linear maps lying between positivity and complete positivity.
-Despite their relevance in quantum dynamics and operator algebras, a detailed analytic characterization of KS maps is still largely lacking.
-In this work we analyze unital linear maps on $M_3$ using the Bloch--Gell--Mann representation.
-Exploiting unitary equivalence and structural properties of the $\mathfrak{su}(3)$ algebra, we derive explicit analytic conditions ensuring the Kadison--Schwarz property.
-Our approach clarifies the relation between KS maps and completely positive maps on $M_3$.
+Kadison--Schwarz (KS) maps form a natural class of positive linear maps lying strictly between positivity and complete positivity.
+Despite their relevance in operator algebras and quantum dynamics, explicit analytic sufficient conditions for the KS property remain scarce beyond low-dimensional or highly symmetric settings.
+In this work we analyze unital positive linear maps on $M_3$ within the Bloch--Gell--Mann representation and derive explicit analytic sufficient conditions ensuring the Kadison--Schwarz property.
+The approach exploits unitary equivalence together with structural properties of the Lie algebra $\mathfrak{su}(3)$ and does not rely on numerical optimization or semidefinite-programming methods.
+A key mechanism is the cancellation of contributions associated with antisymmetric structure constants, which reduces the problem to estimates governed solely by the symmetric tensor $d_{ijk}$.
+The results clarify how the Kadison--Schwarz property can hold under assumptions substantially weaker than complete positivity and yield a structural criterion for the KS property on $M_3$ in terms of Bloch parameters.